 The Mercer Arboretum and Botanic Gardens is open to the public every day.
 There is no admission fee.
 March through October the hours of operation are from 8 am to dusk.
 From November through February the hours are from 8 am to 5 pm.
 The only days of the year that they are closed are Christmas Eve, Christmas Day, New Years Day and Thanksgiving.

 We have very moderate temperatures in the Greater Houston Metropolitan area.
 It would be time well spent visiting these gardens during every season of the year.
 Plants, trees, and bushes would be flowering at different times.

 The preservation of native plant species is one feature of what this botanical garden has as a goal.

 The Mercer Society is a 501(c)(3) charitable organization.
-It is comprised of people wishing to support the gardens.
-They do this in a number of ways.
+People wishing to support the gardens can help in many ways.

-Sponsorship is another way of raising much needed funds.
+Sponsorship is another way of raising much-needed funds.
 It can help preserve endangered plants while honoring a loved one.
-Plaques are displayed in the gardens honoring those whose names are remembered through donations at various levels.
+Plaques displayed in the gardens honor those whose names are remembered through donations at various levels.

 When first entering the garden one sees a pond with some sculptures and plants.
 That feature was there during our initial visit.
 A plaque reads as follows:

 Constructed in 1985, the plaza fountain pond is 14 inches deep and holds 1800 gallons of water.
 The bronze and copper fountain, a series of three sculptures consisting of cattails, iris blossoms and arrowheads, is an original design from an artist in the French Quarter of New Orleans.
 Water lilies, water snowflakes, parrot’s feather, horsetail, umbrella palm with Japanese Koi and goldfish make this pond a favorite spot for children and adults.”

 We saw a professional photographer taking photos in the garden that day.
 Many distinct areas exist within the expansive grounds of the Mercer Arboretum.